w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 Most software and devices are usable at more than one viewing distance.
 However, only viewing distances that are plausible for the product can be considered an appropriate approximation for the reference pixel.
 For example, in software designed for use with a touchscreen, a visual-angle pixel longer than 0.11 inch (0.28 mm) would not be plausible, because this would signify a viewing distance of more than arm’s length. </div>

 <div class="note">
 People with low vision often use devices at less than the standard viewing distance.
-However, basing the device-independent pixel on a typical viewing distance provides a balance of benefits for users with disabilities.
-If a longer viewing distance were chosen as the basis for the device-independent pixel, the viewport would be measured with a smaller number of larger pixels, causing Success Criterion 1.4.10 Reflow to be less stringent.
+However, basing the density-independent pixel on a typical viewing distance provides a balance of benefits for users with disabilities.
+If a longer viewing distance were chosen as the basis for the density-independent pixel, the viewport would be measured with a smaller number of larger pixels, causing Success Criterion 1.4.10 Reflow to be less stringent.
 If a shorter viewing distance were chosen, user interface components would be measured with a larger number of smaller pixels, causing some success criteria, such as 2.5.8 Target Size, to be less stringent. </div>

 #### dfn-down-event